open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 environment variable is not defined and does not have a `DEFAULT_VALUE`, it MUST be replaced with an empty value.

-Configuration files MUST fail to parse if they contain a reference that does not match the references regular expression but does match the following PCRE2 regular expression:
+When parsing a configuration file that contains a reference not matching the references regular expression but does match the following PCRE2 regular expression, the parser MUST return an empty result (no partial results are allowed) and an error describing the parse failure to the user.

 ```regexp
 \$\{(?<INVALID_IDENTIFIER>[^}]+)\}